Application - Robot OS

 With a history of more than 20 years, MontaVista is proudly empowering millions of devices across diverse industries worldwide.

-Lately, some of the fastest evolving technology areas have been in the area of Machine Learning and Artificial Intelligence, combined with increasingly complex, distributed sensor and actuator compute nodes.
+Lately, some of the fastest evolving technology areas have been in the area of Machine Learning (ML) and Artificial Intelligence (AI), combined with increasingly complex, distributed sensor and actuator compute nodes.
 The word “robot” in this context is used to describe a complex set of diverse, stationary and mobile compute modules collaborating to perform increasingly complex tasks.

 Applications for this span from intelligent warehouses and industrial production lines to telemedicine and self-driving vehicles.
 Technologies aiding in those tasks range from simple Computer Vision to Simultaneous Localization And Mapping (SLAM) and AI inference up to conversational user interfaces.